dambri/ios-widgetkit/README.md

 This is a widget to get current month and day.
 Background color, text color and emoji change based on current month.

+## Custom parameter

+You can change the font of day and month texts.
+Made with AppIntent.

 #### Target

 Minimum iOS version: iOS 17.0